Anna Geddes: Personal life

 Geddes gave birth to their first child, Norah in 1887, followed by Alasdair and Arthur, in a rundown tenement, James Court, in the Lawnmarket, where the couple had moved to work on the Edinburgh Old Town rehabilitation schemes.
 While Geddes was pregnant with Norah, Patrick decided to create a student hostel by renting several flats near their home, and it became the responsibility of Geddes to attend to the practical chores of cleaning and furnishing the residences.

 They moved into Ramsay Garden after Geddes received her inheritance from her father in 1891, which was used to substantially finance the building development.
 All three of their children were educated at home.
 They spent summers in the Dundee countryside.

-The Geddes' daughter, Norah Geddes (1897–1967), became a garden designer or ‘landscape architect’.
+The Geddes' daughter, Norah Geddes (1897–1967), became a garden designer or 'landscape architect'.
 She planned and created gardens and playgrounds in slum areas of Dublin (1911–13) and in Edinburgh's Old Town, as a member of Geddes's Open Spaces committee.
 She also worked with her father and his assistant, her future husband, Frank Mears, on designing Edinburgh Zoo in 1913.
 They married in July 1915.

 Death

-In 1917, during a second visit to India, while she was the primary organizer of a version of the Edinburgh Summer meetings that was planned to feature Rabindranath Tagore, Geddes died from typhoid fever in Lucknow.
+In 1917, during a second visit to India, while she was the primary organiser of a version of the Edinburgh Summer meetings that was planned to feature Rabindranath Tagore, Geddes died from typhoid fever in Lucknow.
 She was cremated in India.